 Who can talk to a Welfare Officer?

-A Junior Player Profile and Consent Form is required for each junior who is participating in BCLGA matches, competitions, training etc. The form must be completed once each year and is available online here.
+A Junior Player Profile and Consent Form is required for each junior who is participating in BCLGA matches, competitions, training etc. The form must be completed once each year.
+The form is completed online and can be found here.